 Acting Interim President Dr. Susan Barr

-Dr. Susan Barr was named Acting Interim President of Five Towns College by the Board of Trustees on May 21, 2014.
+Dr. Susan Barr was named Interim President of Five Towns College by the Board of Trustees on May 21, 2014.
 President Barr succeeds Dr. Stanley G. Cohen, who stepped down following the 40th Annual Commencement Exercises.